InsuranceTechnologySolutions/frontend-coding-task/README.md

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 # Tasks
 You can include additional npm packages to solve the tasks, but please include a justification for each package you choose to include.

 ### Refactor the codebase
-Currently there is no folder structure and each file contains too much logic.
 Organize the code better with a focus on readability and reusability.

 ### Implement validation for the forms